 The hallmark of untreated HIV infection is profound CD4 T-lymphocyte depletion and severe immunosuppression that puts patients at significant risk for infectious diseases caused by opportunistic pathogens.
 Opportunistic infections (OIs) in settings without access to antiretroviral drugs are the chief cause of morbidity and mortality associated with HIV infection.

 The current goal of combination antiretroviral therapy (ART) is to achieve maximal and durable suppression of HIV replication, taken to be a level of HIV-RNA in plasma (viral load) less than the lower limit of quantitation.
 Another equally important outcome is an increase in CD4 lymphocytes because this closely correlates with the risk for developing OIs.

 General principles for the management of OIs include preventing or reversing immunosuppression with ART, preventing exposure to pathogens, vaccination, prospective immunologic monitoring, primary chemoprophylaxis, treatment of acute episodes, secondary chemoprophylaxis, and discontinuation of such prophylaxes following ART and subsequent immune recovery.

 Clinical use of antiretroviral agents is complicated by drug–drug interactions.
 Some interactions are beneficial and used purposely; others may be harmful, leading to dangerously elevated or inadequate drug concentrations.
 For these reasons, clinicians involved in the pharmacotherapy of HIV infection must exercise constant vigilance and maintain a current knowledge of drug interactions.

 Recommendations for the initial treatment of HIV advocate a minimum of three active antiretroviral agents from at least two drug classes.
-The typical regimen consists of two nucleoside/nucleotide analogs with ...
+The typical regimen consists of two nucleoside/nucleotide ...